Cameronsplaze/AWS-ContainerManager/ContainerManager/leaf_stack_group/NestedStacks/README.md

 #### Alarm: Container Activity

-This is the component for checking if anyone is connected to the container.
-It uses the "ec2 traffic IN" metric for this.
-We ignore OUT because it's too noisy, and the container could just be sending telemetry out.
-IN will only detect someone trying to talk to the container, or it downloading updates, which is what we want to know.
-Once it detects no one is on for *X* many times, it scales down the ASG.
+This monitors the traffic INTO the container, to detect if it's in use.
+It also combines it with DNS, so a DNS hit can reset how long we're waiting to spin down.
 For more info/customization, see [Watchdog.Threshold](../../../Examples/README.md#watchdogthreshold).

 #### Alarm: Instance Left Up